Summer Camp FAQs

 There is a 30% reservation deposit due.
 After May 1, the camp must be paid for in full.
 Final payment of the remaining tuition is due May 1 for any camps booked prior to May 1.

 Is there a waiting list for camps that are full?

 Yes!
 There is no cost to be added to the waiting list and you can add your child to as many waiting lists as you’d like.
 As soon as a spot opens up, we will contact you and offer it to your child.
 We ask that you please respond within 24 hours.

 What is your cancellation policy?

 Exchanges for weeks/programs can be done as long as there is availability for the exchange in the newly requested week of camp/other program.
 For summer camp, exchanges can be made up until the first week of camp.
+Deposits are non refundable, we strongly recommend camp insurance which is provided by a third party provider.
 After the camp season begins, there are no exchanges or refunds.